teamkylo/kylo-browser/README.md

 - TRADEMARKS
 Helpful info regarding use of the Kylo name and trademarks.
 If you're planning on distributing a modified version of Kylo, YOU SHOULD READ THIS.

-For the latest information about Kylo, visit us at [kylo.tv](http://kylo.tv).

-For additional information and resources, check out our [blog](http://team.kylo.tv).

 For more information about Hillcrest Labs, please visit [hillcrestlabs.com](http://hillcrestlabs.com).

 * * *